skyl/dbmigrate/README.md

 Examples
 --------

-If these commands are run without --dry-run they will perform the specified actions.
+If these commands are run without --dry-run (-n) they will perform the specified actions.

      % mariposa --dry-run create test
     Would create ./20120116095350-test.sql